buetow/fapi/README.txt

   Setting up a simple nPath Service
     A simple nPath service can be created as follows.

-      # Creating two nodes, auto resolve the IP addresses
+      # Creating two nodes, fapi auto resolves the IP addresses, and use the
+      # FQDN as the node name.
       f node fooserver1.example.com create
       f node fooserver2.example.com create

-      # Creating a pool and add the nodes to it
+      # Creating a pool and add the nodes to it.
+Also specify the node ports to
+      # use by the monitors (and maybe PAT if enabled)
       f pool foopool create
       f pool foopool add member fooserver1.example.com:80
       f pool foopool add member fooserver2.example.com:80